Inside: Video tutorial and detailed instructions on how to make a Lightroom Photo Book in minutes!

 Follow my Lightroom Photo Book Tutorial to get started:

 Organize Photos with Keywords

 As I add this keyword to images I edit throughout the year the number of images on the keyword list grows.

 When I want to see all the images with a keyword at once, I go down to Keyword List.
 I click on the small arrow beside my keyword “2018 album” on the right.
 This brings up all the images I want in my album in one click!
 Brilliant!

 Next, I click over to the Book Module to lay out my album.

 Inside the Book Module you’ll see all your photos at the bottom, ready to be put into your album.

 Book Module Settings

-The book module will auto-fill your book with the photos you have selected.
+The book module will auto-fill your book with the photos you’ve selected.
 If you don’t want it to do this, go to your computer’s menu in Lightroom and choose Book – Book Preferences.
 Uncheck “Start new books by autofilling.”

 Now we will do a little setup.
 This will save you so much time down the road.